 Inspired by the greenery of the parks and sand and water of the beaches, interiors of these homes invite nature inside.
 Lakeside properties orient around the blue waters.
 Expect windows as the focal point in these family-oriented homes, allowing plenty of sun to flood the insides of the residences.
 You may be an interior decorator, but many spend money on their back patios and gardens.
 Socializing within the tight-knit community is impressive, so familiarize yourself with furniture and decor that bring people together.
 Unique, non-functional décor pieces suitable for a gallery don’t belong here!

 Toronto is home to a few prominent interior decorators.

 Laura Stein Interiors: As soon as you click on her website, you know that you’ve entered a completely new level of interior decorating.
 Decorating with cheap materials that won’t last long isn’t what you’ll get with her services.
-High quality materials and design is her philosophy!
-She’s decorated with national and international industry awards.
-She was a winner of the International Design and Architecture Awards in 2016 in London, England.
-Not to mention 8 Gold Awards for interior decorating from the Canadian Decorators’ Association.
+Her philosophy?
+High quality materials and design!
+She’s also embellished with many national and international industry awards—including a prize in the 2016 International Design and Architecture Awards in London, England.
+Not to mention the 8 Gold Awards for interior decorating from the Canadian Decorators’ Association.
 All her room transformations look like they were taken right out of a magazine!

-Jane Lockhart Interior Design: Everyone knows who she is in the field of Toronto’s interior decorating and design.
+Jane Lockhart Interior Design: Everyone in Toronto’s interior decorating and design scene knows who she is.
 Jane’s an award-winning interior designer who’s been in in the business for 25 years and hosts the W Network’s Colour Confidential.
 She’s also the instructor for QC Design School’s Color Consultant course!
 Her brand and design firm are so successful that she’s launched two lines of furniture—all made in Canada!
 For inspiration, check out her website for all the jaw-dropping renovations and transformations she’s executed over the years!